Club Deportivo Los Chankas: Kit and crest

 The club's original crest remained in place until early 2016, after being invited to participate in Peru's Second Division in 2021, changing its name, crest, and uniforms to Los Chankas CYC.

 The Los Chankas CYC crest is an emblem that honors the rich history and culture of the Andahuaylas region.
 Its design features the figure of a Chanka warrior, symbolizing the strength and resilience the team seeks to represent on the field.

 Stadium

 The club plays its home stadium is Estadio Los Chankas, an impressive sports venue located at an altitude of 2,926 meters above sea level in the city of Andahuaylas.
 This stadium, managed by the Provincial Municipality of Andahuaylas, is a source of pride for the local community, as it has a seating capacity of 10,000 people.
-Likewise, stadium is becomes a meeting and celebration point for sports fans in the Apurímac region.
+Likewise, the stadium is a meeting and celebration point for sports fans in the Apurímac region.